tc39/notes/es8/2017-03/mar-23.md

 DH: Name is a pretty overloaded term...

-BF: I think there's still a little more API work to be done here (I guess we're at stage 1 so that's expected).
+BFS: I think there's still a little more API work to be done here (I guess we're at stage 1 so that's expected).
 I don't think you should expose as much of the low level hooks as you have here.

 DH: Oh, interesting.

-BF: We should always make sure that ??? is a promise.
+BFS: We should always make sure that ??? is a promise.

 CP: We do have an issue in the loader spec, so we will not utilize the name here.